Safe in Hell: Production

-Filming of Safe in Hell began in mid-September 1931, under the working titles of Lady from New Orleans and Lost Lady, and was completed a month later, on October 18.
+Filming of Safe in Hell began in mid-September 1931 under the working titles Lady from New Orleans and Lost Lady, and it was completed in less than five weeks, "wrapping up" on October 18.

 The production was originally scheduled to be directed by Michael Curtiz, and the casting of some male roles in the film initially included David Manners, Boris Karloff, John Harrington, Montague Love, and Richard Bennett.
 First National Pictures also considered Lilian Bond and Barbara Stanwyck for the part of Gilda.

+Release

+Safe in Hell opened in Los Angeles on Thanksgiving Day, November 26, 1931, screening at the Warner Bros.
+Hollywood Theatre.
+It opened at New York City's Strand Theatre on December 17, 1931.

+Home media

+The Warner Archive Collection released the film on DVD in 2011.
+The Warner Archive released a newly restored version of the film on Blu-ray on April 25, 2023.